PaulinaCzarnota/PaulinaCzarnota/README.md

 #### 💻 *Aspiring Website and App Developer*
 #### 🎓 *Computer Science Student*

 I'm passionate about web design, app development, and software engineering.
 Eager to explore new technologies, I strive to enhance my skills and stay at the forefront of the tech industry.
 As a Computer Science student, I’m committed to mastering the latest programming languages, tools, and frameworks.
-I also have a keen interest in debugging and troubleshooting, particularly in IT operations, where I enjoy solving problems and optimizing systems for better performance.
+I also enjoy debugging and troubleshooting, particularly in IT operations, where I take pride in solving problems and optimizing systems for better performance.

 ## 📊 **GitHub Stats**